Find out more about certification or view the register of certified contractors

 The field audit covers:

-You will need to pay an annual subscription fee of $695 (ex GST) for the web assessment and maintenance of the scheme.
+You will need to pay an annual subscription fee of $695 (ex GST) for the online assessment and maintenance of the scheme.

-Field audits must be conducted by a Safetree Approved Field Auditor (Field Auditor) to be considered for Safetree Contractor Certification.
-A register of Field Auditors is maintained on the BraveGen website for contractors.
-Field Auditors on this register have been approved by the Forest Industry Safety Council (FISC) Certification Panel as having met the following criteria:
+Field audits must be conducted by a Safetree Approved Field Auditor.
+A register of approved field auditors is maintained on the BraveGen website.
+Field auditors on this register have been approved by the Forest Industry Safety Council Certification Panel as having met the following criteria: